Introduction

 During that time, the Prophet Muhammad (peace be upon him) used to look up to the sky and seek Allah’s help in order to get out of this difficulty and discomfort that he had found himself in.
 After about sixteen or seventeen months of migration to Medina, while Prophet Muhammad (Peace be upon him) was leading a prayer, Allah, at last, revealed a command ordering the Prophet to change his direction.
 He was told to face the Kaaba at Mecca instead of Bait al Maqdas in Jerusalem.
 The whole incident has been mentioned with explicit and specific details in the Quran and marks a very important event of joy and pleasure for Muslims.

 The journey of Mairaj is yet another reason for the importance of bait ul Muqadas.
 Miraj is an Arabic word that translates as ascension to the heavens.
-It was an event that occurred during the lifetime of Prophet Muhammad (peace be upon him) and he made a journey of all the skies and heavens.
+It was an event that occurred during the lifetime of Prophet Muhammad (peace be upon him), and he made a journey through all the skies and heavens.
 Bait al Maqdas was the first stop during this heavenly journey.
 In the Mosque al Aqsa, the Prophet Muhammad (peace be upon him) led a prayer in which all the other Prophets and Messengers of Allah followed him.

-Conflict over Mosque al Aqsa
+Conflict Over Mosque Al Aqsa

 When the war came to an end, the entire area of Palestinian land came under the interim Government of the British.
 According to the Balfour Declaration, which was signed by the Government, the British were bound by law to provide peace and protection for the Jewish people of the land and ensure their safety and care.
 A homeland for the Jews was to be found in the Palestinian lands.
 During this time period, the British government in charge of Palestine began to grant land to the Zionist movement (the Israel lobby) in order to establish settlements.

-Soon the local population manifested their opposition and anger towards the Zionist influence by protesting and raising their voices against it.
+Soon, the local population manifested their opposition and anger towards the Zionist influence by protesting and raising their voices against it.
 They had increasingly come to realize what the consequences of such an increased and intensified Zionist influence could mean for them in the near future.
 The realization of these concerns compelled them to be united to form the Al Burqa Rebellion of 1929.
 (3rd) Since that time period, the area has received its fair share of battles, wars, and attacks.
 There has been great enmity among the Jews and Muslims and a war has been going on since then.
 There have been a number of major wars.
 These wars have brought chaos and catastrophe in the regions and countless precious lives have been lost by both Jews and Muslims.

-In the October of 1990, according to reports issued by the UN, around twenty people lost their lives in an event that has been termed ‘Black Monday.’
+In October of 1990, according to reports issued by the UN, around twenty people lost their lives in an event that has been termed ‘Black Monday.’
 Just six years later, in 1996, roughly sixty people died in the protests that took place in retaliation for the decision to construct a tunnel through the Western Wall.

 This was deeply problematic, almost embarrassing for the Muslim authorities who had controlled Jerusalem earlier for almost 1300 years.
-Losing control of Jerusalem, the holy and sacred land, which has an extremely spiritual and emotional attachment, to the Jews was unimaginable for the leaders of the Muslim world.
+Losing control of Jerusalem, the holy and sacred land, which has an extreme spiritual and emotional attachment, to the Jews was unimaginable for the leaders of the Muslim world.
 (4th) The Jewish occupation of Jerusalem and Mosque al Aqsa sparked a new conflict between the Muslims and the Jews.
 It added to the conflict that had already been going on between the two groups since the time period of the prophet Muhammad (peace be upon him.)

-In 1994, Palestinians and Jordanians signed a peace treaty in name of the Wadi al Araba Peace Treaty.
+In 1994, Palestinians and Jordanians signed a peace treaty in the name of the Wadi al Araba Peace Treaty.
 By signing this treaty, the task of overlooking the maintenance and caretaking of all the religious monuments located in the area including the Mosque al Aqsa was handed over to Jordan.
 It was a responsibility that the Jordanian Ministry of Foundations was entrusted with.
 Thus, since Jordanians have control of the area now, Jews are forbidden to enter the mosque.

-The only people who have access to enter the mosque are Muslims and Christians, and that too only in certain cases.
+The only people who have access to the mosque are Muslims and Christians, and that too only in certain cases.
 (4th) The mosque itself is heavily guarded with tight security by Israeli and Palestinian soldiers.
 Despite the fact that the issue seems to have been resolved with the signing of the treaty, threats of attack seem to be never-ending and increasing more than ever before.
-On the surface, after the signing of the treaty, it seems that everything and all the issues and conflicts has been resolved.
+On the surface, after the signing of the treaty, it seems that everything and all the issues and conflicts have been resolved.
 Muslims have been given their share of control of Jerusalem which is supposed to satisfy their thirst for power in the area.
-However, what needs to be focused over here is the fact that regardless of whether or not the Muslims are satisfied with what they have been given, the Jews of the area are paranoid.
+However, what needs to be focused on here is the fact that regardless of whether or not the Muslims are satisfied with what they have been given, the Jews of the area are paranoid.

 Muslims won power over the Jews and gained control after winning various wars and battles with the Quraysh and conquered the city of Mecca.
 It was a humiliating defeat not only for the people of Quraysh but also for the Jews since they were forced to accept the authenticity of proper Muhammad (peace be upon him) and the fact that Allah had favored a lesser group as compared to themselves.
 The defeat that the Jews faced at the hands of the Muslims about fourteen hundred years ago has still not been forgotten by them and they are still convinced that they need to avenge the wrong that they had to face at the hands of the Muslim community of the time period.